 If you anticipate that you will need additional AV equipment, you can order these, including a flipchart with markers and easel and additional microphones, in advance.
 Click here to download an AV order form.
 You are responsible for the cost of the additional items; they are not provided by ASA.

-No A/V is available during poster sessions or peer groups.
+No A/V is available during poster sessions, round tables or peer groups.
 (If you are presenting a poster, please see below for additional guidelines.)

 If you are not able to meet this deadline you will need to print your poster on your own and bring it with you to the conference.
-Please contact Steve Moore for instructions.
+Instructions for poster presenters

 Your post doesn’t need to be long—300 to 600 words is sufficient!
 Be sure to include the time, date and room location for session and your twitter handle, if you have one.

 ASA members are invited and encouraged to submit blog posts for consideration on a rolling basis throughout the year.
-Due to publishing schedules, we are not able to guarantee that AiA17 presenter blog posts will be posted before the conference if they are submitted after March 1, 2017.
+Due to publishing schedules and fluctuating demand, we are unable to guarantee that AiA20 presenter blog posts will be posted before the conference if they are submitted after February 21, 2020.

 To enhance the quality of your session at the Aging in America Conference, please consult the following resources.